 OCEANIA PIONEERS ECO-SUSTAINABLE SHOES

-SAN JUAN, Puerto Rico, June 16, 2022 /PRNewswire/ -- OCEANIA, presents ECO – their most recent footwear collection dedicated to environmental sustainability.
+SAN JUAN, Puerto Rico, June 21, 2022 /PRNewswire-HISPANIC PR WIRE/ -- OCEANIA, presents ECO – their most recent footwear collection dedicated to environmental sustainability.
 Inspired by Puerto Rico's culture, its' lush evergreen sceneries, and the exceptional blues of the Caribbean, Oceania has brought style into sustainability.
 ECO stems from company's mission to pledge green in the footwear industry by repurposing.

 As unwanted manufactured material is often thrown out, levels of water pollution and carbon emissions increase, thus affecting the surrounding ocean and environment that inspire our brand.
 The collection is based on the concept of minimizing the damage done to our planet, building a stepping-stone for others to follow in lowering the industry's trace of pollution.
 Made in Spain, the shoes are crafted with 100% recyclable materials such as Recy-tex organic cotton and shock-absorbing insoles made from recycled foam and wine corks.
 By doing so, Oceania exemplifies the 3 pillars that rectify ECO's purpose.
 These 3 pillars are: E - Environmental Awareness, C - Corporate Responsibility, O - Ode to Sustainability.